The Still Face Experiment and its Impact on Infant Development

 Infant Reaction to Misattuned or Ignored Messages

-Daniel Siegel explains that when a parent fails to attune to the child’s communication, the child’s emotional equilibrium is thrown out of balance.
-He wrote, “with the parent’s face being still, the baby no longer has the attuned responses that she needs to keep herself in equilibrium.”
-Siegel explains that “a young infant’s own equilibrium depends on the attuned, contingent communication with a caregiver who is attending to signals that communicate his or her internal, subjective state” (2012, Location: 2,754).
+“With the parentโs face being still, the baby no longer has the attuned responses that she needs to keep herself in equilibrium.
+A young infant’s own equilibrium depends on the attuned, contingent communication with a caregiver who is attending to signals that communicate his or her internal, subjective state” (Siegel, 2012).

-In neglectful environments, the still face becomes a traumatic reoccurring event.
+In neglectful environments, the still face becomes a traumatic recurring event.
 A child quickly learns that their bids for connection and requests for need fulfillment are not heard.
 An ignored child responds to impoverished environments in protective ways.
 The child does not cry when no one is listening.
 The ignored child adopts protective mechanisms for survival.

 Misattunement and Repair